 In May 2011, the Organization leased new office space in New York City.
-The term of the lease is five years and two months and expired on July 31,2016.
 In May 2015, the Organization extended the term of the lease from July 31, 2016 to February 2024.
 Rent through July 2016 was charged in accordance to the original agreement and after July 2016 shall be in accordance to the extended agreement.